CP violation

-In particle physics, CP violation is a violation of CP-symmetry (or charge conjugation parity symmetry): the combination of C-symmetry (charge symmetry) and P-symmetry (parity symmetry).
+In particle physics, CP violation is a violation of CP-symmetry (or charge conjugation parity symmetry): the combination of C-symmetry (charge conjugation symmetry) and P-symmetry (parity symmetry).
 CP-symmetry states that the laws of physics should be the same if a particle is interchanged with its antiparticle (C-symmetry) while its spatial coordinates are inverted ("mirror" or P-symmetry).

+CP violation is only observed in the weak interaction.
 The discovery of CP violation in 1964 in the decays of neutral kaons resulted in the Nobel Prize in Physics in 1980 for its discoverers James Cronin and Val Fitch.
+CP violation was subsequently discovered in many other meson decays.
+In 2025, the LHCb experiment discovered CP violation in baryons.
+There is some evidence CP violation may occur in neutrino interactions.

-It plays an important role both in the attempts of cosmology to explain the dominance of matter over antimatter in the present universe, and in the study of weak interactions in particle physics.
+It is important to the matter-antimatter asymmetry problem, the strong CP problem, and in the study of weak interactions in particle physics.
+Under the CPT theorem, every CP violation is also a time-symmetry violation.

 Overview

 Until the 1950s, parity conservation was believed to be one of the fundamental geometric conservation laws (along with conservation of energy and conservation of momentum).
 After the discovery of parity violation in 1956, CP-symmetry was proposed to restore order.
-However, while the strong interaction and electromagnetic interaction seem to be invariant under the combined CP transformation operation, further experiments showed that this symmetry is slightly violated during certain types of weak decay.
+However, while the strong interaction and electromagnetic interaction are experimentally found to be invariant under the combined CP transformation operation, further experiments showed that this symmetry is slightly violated during certain types of weak decay.

 Only a weaker version of the symmetry could be preserved by physical phenomena, which was CPT symmetry.
 Besides C and P, there is a third operation, time reversal T, which corresponds to reversal of motion.
 Invariance under time reversal implies that whenever a motion is allowed by the laws of physics, the reversed motion is also an allowed one and occurs at the same rate forwards and backwards.

 The combination of CPT is thought to constitute an exact symmetry of all types of fundamental interactions.
 Because of the long-held CPT symmetry theorem, provided that it is valid, a violation of the CP-symmetry is equivalent to a violation of the T-symmetry.
 In this theorem, regarded as one of the basic principles of quantum field theory, charge conjugation, parity, and time reversal are applied together.
 Direct observation of the time reversal symmetry violation without any assumption of CPT theorem was done in 1998 by two groups, CPLEAR and KTeV collaborations, at CERN and Fermilab, respectively.
-Already in 1970 Klaus Schubert observed T violation independent of assuming CPT symmetry by using the Bell–Steinberger unitarity relation.
+As early as 1970, Klaus Schubert observed T violation independent of assuming CPT symmetry by using the Bell–Steinberger unitarity relation.